 MITP topical workshop focus on these and other ideas related to the physics reach of the Gamma Factory, as well as synergies with the existing and future Mainz-based research topics and facilities.
-This Workshop is a continuation of previous study-group meetings (at CERN, Krakow, Orsay), which focused on the GF concept and the design of the proof-of-principle experiment at SPS (currently under consideration by CERN).
+This Workshop is a continuation of previous meetings (at CERN, Krakow, Orsay), which focused on the GF concept and the design of the proof-of-principle experiment at SPS (the LoI of this experiment will be discussed at the October session of SPSC).
 The Mainz workshop’s primary goal will be to identify and discuss the physics highlights of the GF research program.
 It will thus have a significantly broader appeal.
-The proposed time frame is from the October 15 to the end of 2020, avoiding major competing meetings in the relevant subject areas and facilitating participation of the local scientists.